Geode-solutions/OpenGeode-IO/README.md

 </p>

 ---

 ## Introduction

 OpenGeode-IO provides input and output formats for [OpenGeode] models and meshes.

 [OpenGeode]: https://github.com/Geode-solutions/OpenGeode

 ## Documentation

 To check out our live documentation, visit [docs.geode-solutions.com](https://docs.geode-solutions.com).

 Installing OpenGeode-IO is done:

- * either, by compiling the C++ source.
+- either, by compiling the C++ source.
- * or, by using pip command ```pip install OpenGeode-IO``` and add ```import opengeode_io``` in your Python script.
+- or, by using pip command `pip install OpenGeode-IO` and add `import opengeode_io` in your Python script.

 ## Questions

 For questions and support please use the official [slack](https://opengeode-slack-invite.herokuapp.com) and go to the channel #io.
 The issue list of this repository is exclusively for bug reports and feature requests.

 ## Changelog

 Detailed changes for each release are documented in the [release notes](https://github.com/Geode-solutions/OpenGeode-IO/releases).

 ## License

 [MIT](https://opensource.org/licenses/MIT)

-Copyright (c) 2019 - 2023, Geode-solutions
+Copyright (c) 2019 - 2024, Geode-solutions